vuejs/vuepress/packages/docs/docs/plugin/official/plugin-pwa.md

 ```

 ::: tip
-To make your site fully PWA-compliant, you will need to:
+To make your site fully PWA-compliant, you need to:

 - provide a Web App Manifest and icons in `.vuepress/public`
 - add correct [head links](/config/#head) in `.vuepress/config.js` (see example below)